elastic/kibana/src/plugins/data/public/public.api.md

 //
 // @public (undocumented)
 export function getDisplayValueFromFilter(filter: Filter, indexPatterns: IIndexPattern[]): string;

-// Warning: (ae-forgotten-export) The symbol "IUiSettingsClient" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "getEsPreference" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function getEsPreference(uiSettings: IUiSettingsClient_2, sessionId?: string): any;

 // Warning: (ae-forgotten-export) The symbol "KibanaConfig" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "getEsQueryConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)